uggedal/dotfiles/README.md

   given the `-v` flag.
 * `inotifier` is a wrapper around `inotifywait` which runs the given command whenever any file in the current directory or below changes.
+* `p3` is a less verbose wrapper around mplayer and NRK P3's radio stream.

 Installation
 ------------